The department is pleased to offer the following courses:

 Dr. Mel Topf T/TH 11:00am-12:20pm

 Students will apply fundamental concepts of effective technical writing that will prepare them for writing in industry, government and other professional contexts in which technical documents help achieve major goals.
 Focus will be on a major social or political issue.
 The technical writer, far from merely transferring technical information, must make judgments about his or her discourse community, purpose, and rhetorical situation.
 Students will study key principles of rhetorical theory, the idea of genre, and the concept of a professional audience.
 Technical documents studies may include feasibility studies, proposals, progress reports, and policy statement.

 WTNG 320: Writing for Business Organizations

 This course explores the causes of the success or failure of writing for business organizations.
-The course takes a case-based approach, with a focus on a major issue confronting American business organizations.
+The course takes a case-based approach, with a focus on college and university divestment from fossil fuels.
 Students will study the theory and practice of business writing as a pragmatic effort to accomplish specific goals.
 Included are the study of genres of business documents, ethical and social problems, the causes and consequences of writing failures, and the problems addressing the interests of business readers as a discourse community.

 Dr. Dahliani Reynolds M/Th 3:30-4:50 & M/Th 2:00-3:20